observablehq/plot/README.md

 * *extent* - the minimum is mapped to zero, and the maximum to one
 * a function to be passed an array of values, returning the desired basis

-The Plot.windowX and Plot.windowY transforms take additional options:
+The Plot.windowX and Plot.windowY transforms likewise take additional options:

-* **k** - the window size
+* **k** - the window size (the number of elements in the window)
 * **shift** - how to align the window: *centered*, *leading*, or *trailing*
 * **reduce** - the aggregation method (window reducer)